OpenBankingUK/knowledge-base-pub/standards/dcr.md

 ### **Should TPPs accept only the FAPI compliant claim values in the client registration request for DCR?**

 The DCR standard is written as a generic standard, independent of the underlying security profile that the ASPSP has used.
 If the ASPSP is to be FAPI compliant, then it will have to disallow enumeration values that FAPI does not support.
 Similarly, if an ASPSP supports only `mtls` and not `private_key_jwt`, then it may only permit that one value.

+### **What is the expected `content-type` for a Dynamic Client Registration request?**

+There are two “competing” RFCs that define the content type for JWS payload:

+* https://tools.ietf.org/html/rfc7515#section-9.2.1 - It should be application/jose

+* https://tools.ietf.org/html/rfc7519#section-10.3.1 - It should be application/jwt

+An ASPSP may accept either or both `content-type` headers.
+They should provide clear documentation on their developer portal as to which content-type they support.

+### **Why is the `aud` field of a different length from the other fields with a UUIDv4?**

+When using OBIE issued SSA, the `aud` field is the value provided by OBIE directory and is 18 characters long.

+The field size is limited to that size to accommodate the FPS requirement to send information in Field 122 related to the software statement id and organization id.